-Rule name: InboxSpamSieve (iCloud) When a new message arrives: If any conditions are me \$ Folder \$ 1s \$ ↓ INBOX (iCloud) \$ $- \bullet$ Do the following: Move Message $\Diamond$ InboxSpamSieve (iCloud) - + Do not apply other rules to messages that meet these conditions ✓ Enabled Cancel ОК
+Rule name: InboxSpamSieve (iCloud)

+When a new message arrives: If any conditions are m et 🗘

+Folder \$) Is \$) INBOX (iCloud) \$ $- \bullet$

+Do the following:

+Move Message \$ - $+$

+✓ Do not apply other rules to messages that meet these conditions

+Enabled Cancel ОК

-If INBOX (AccountName) is not in the third pop-up menu, you can select Choose Folder... from the pop-up menu and then search for it:
+If INBOX (AccountName) is not in the third pop-up menu, you can select Choose Folder... from the pop-up menu and then search for it by typing Inbox:

-Q ۱ inbox 8
+Q inbox 8

 Inbox Gmail/Inbox

 INBOX iCloud/INBOX

 InboxSpamSieve Gmail/InboxSpamSieve

 InboxSpamSieve On My Computer/InboxSpamSieve

 InboxSpamSieve iCloud/InboxSpamSieve

 Inbox On My Computer/Inbox

-Cance el Choose
+Cancel Choose

 8. Under Do the following, choose Move Message and InboxSpamSieve (AccountName).
-If InboxSpamSieve (AccountName) is not in the second pop-up menu, you can choose Choose Folder... from the pop-up menu and then search for it:
+If InboxSpamSieve (AccountName) is not in the second pop-up menu, you can choose Choose Folder... from the pop-up menu and then search for it by typing InboxSpamSieve: